grafana/k6-rollup-example/README.md

 However, attempting to run the tests in [samples](./tests/samples/) will fail because:

 -  k6 does not know how to resolve the `test-commons` module.
--  k6 does not recognize the optional chaining ( `?.` ) operator.
+-  k6 does not recognize some ES+ features like the optional chaining ( `?.` ) operator.

-To address this, we'll use `Rollup` to bundle the dependency and polyfill the `?.` operator.
+To address this, we'll use `Rollup` to bundle the dependency and polyfill ES+ features.

 ```bash
 cd tests